fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

     We will be printing the head of the final DataFrame, which means we will print five rows of all the columns.
 We will get the following
     output:
 ![](./images/B16062_02_18.jpg)

-Figure 2.18: DataFrame consisting of the features we have created

 With that, we have learned how to extract general features from the given text.